fxjung/omodoro/README.md

 GNU General Public License v2:

 [http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt](http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt)

+The included sound file (bell.wav) was created by user *juskiddink* on [freesound.org](https://www.freesound.org/people/juskiddink/sounds/68261/) and is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
+It has been converted to the wave format.

+## How to install
+To use omodoro easily, complete the following steps:

+### Linux
+Copy the shell wrapper file "omodoro" and the directory "pyomodoro" into ~/bin:
+`cp -r omodoro pyomodoro ~/bin/`

+Copy the config file to ~:
+`cp omodoro.config ~/.omodoro.config`

+Edit the config file as you desire.
+Then start omodoro by typing `omodoro`

+(*Hint*: For this to work it is necessary to add ~/bin to your `$PATH` variable)

 ## 3 Feedback, questions and contributions
 This software was initiated by Oliver Kraitschy (http://okraits.de, [okraits[at]arcor[dot]de](mailto:okraits@arcor.de)) and